rhi-batstone/google_analytics_shiny_app/README.md

 - library(tidyverse)
 - library(tsibble)

-## Creating synthetic data
+## Synthesising the data
-In order to demonstrate this dashboard publicly, the data from Google Analytics was synthesised.
+For public demonstrations of this dashboard the data was synthesised in R using library(synthpop).
 Calls were made to the GoogleAnalytics API to extract the metrics and dimension of interest.
 The output data was put through the synthpop library in R.

-The date range in this public dashboard is limited to a year to match the dates of the synthetic data.

 ## Dashboard
 ### Overview Tab